-Zamfara Assembly passes banditry, terrorism, other offences bill -
+Zamfara Assembly Passes Banditry, Terrorism, Other Offences Bill -

 Bello-Lawal called on members on the Lawmakers to allow to scale third reading

-The Speaker of the House, Nasiru Magarya, said the bill had already gone through its first and second readings and other rigorous legislative processes, including a public hearing.
+The Speaker of the House, Nasiru Magarya, says the bill had already gone through its first and second readings and other rigorous legislative processes, including a public hearing

 After all deliberations, the lawmakers unanimously agreed with the bill to be given its third reading.